What is a proxy server?

 A proxy can have many functions, both with a focus on data security and network performance.
 It can also act as a firewall or web filter that provides shared network connection or cache data to speed up the web requests that the user requests.
 A good proxy offers the above features and thereby protects the user and the internal network from malicious threats that live on the big Internet.
 Thus, a proxy can provide a high level of privacy.

 How Does a Proxy Server work?

-All computers that access the Internet have different Internet Protocols (IP) addresses.
+All computers that visit the Internet have different Internet Protocols (IP) addresses.
 Your IP address is used as your computer’s home address.
 Exactly like when the postal service sends your letters to your home address, the Internet knows how to send the IP address the correct data to the right computer.

 When you visit a specific website using a proxy, your computer first sends a site request that goes through the proxy server, and then it sends your request to the website using its IP address.
 When the website receives the request, it sends the response back through the proxy server, which eventually sends data to your browser.
 A proxy is just a computer that has access to the Internet.

 When the proxy sends your requests, it can change the data you submit, and you still get the information you expect to see.
 A proxy can change your IP address, so the server will not know where you are.
 It can encrypt the data you send, So your data becomes unreadable.
 A proxy also can block access to specific webpages based on IP addresses.

 There are lots of reasons why individuals and organizations use a proxy.